Unless they are low! lol

 90% of it it's contents is what i would consider very amateur today.
 I couldn't believe that I used to once look up to all the designs in that binder, or even try to copy them.
 No wonder it took me so long to paint stuff lol!

 So, don't give up, don't envy others, and don't self deprecate.
 Even though the content that is available now online is WAY better then the stuff I printed in that binder, you never know how good you are going to get.
 You WILL get better, and when it comes to the business side of things, clients usually don't care who the better artist is, or who charges less.
 The only then they care about is who can solve their problem the best.
-A
+And not all of that has to do with your skill with a brush.

 "Good god man!